wp-plugins/widget-manager-light/readme.txt

 == Changelog ==

 Updating to versiion 1.3 or higher requires deactivation of the old version first!
 More info [here](http://otwthemes.com/updating-widgetize-pages-light-to-1-5-version-sidebar-manager-light-to-1-3-widget-manager-light-to-1-3/)

+= 1.10 =

+* Updated: use wp build in function for plugin url

 = 1.9 =